bobalob/Docker-TS3/README.md

 Connect to your teamspeak server!
 If you're in Azure you will need to open up 9987/udp in your network security group.

+Save the image for redeployment

+    docker commit test-container manual-ts3

 #Building a container with Dockerfile
 Create and save a file called Dockerfile in C:\DockerTS3 folder